PasswordlessAlliance/PasswordlessX1280-with-Java-RestAPI-webservice/README.md

        The server key value can only be viewed in the pop-up window and cannot be obtained from anywhere else.

-## Applying Passwordless X1280 server ID and server key to application server
+## Applying Passwordless X1280 server ID and server key to web application server
   Modify the project's /src/main/resources/properties/config.properties file

   ![image](https://github.com/user-attachments/assets/6dbb0ae3-c100-4b82-94aa-be2a473cd61c)